etianen/django-reversion/docs/api.rst

-.. _low-level-api:
+.. _api:

 Low-level API
 =============

 You can use django-reversion's API to build powerful version-controlled views outside of the built-in admin site.

 **Please note:** The django-reversion API underwent a number of changes for the 1.5 release.
 The old API is now deprecated, and was removed in django-reversion 1.7.
-Documentation for the old API can be found on the :ref:`deprecated low-level API <deprecated-low-level-api>` wiki page.
+Documentation for the old API can be found on the :ref:`deprecated low-level API <api>` page.

 Registering models with django-reversion
 ----------------------------------------

-If you're already using the :ref:`admin integration <admin-integration>` for a model, then there's no need to register it.
+If you're already using the :ref:`admin integration <admin>` for a model, then there's no need to register it.
 However, if you want to register a model without using the admin integration, then you need to use the ``reversion.register()`` method.

 ::